rileyeaton-ubc/single-object-tracking-ensemble/README.md

 5. Run the install script using `install`
 6. Run the test tracker with `demo_STRCF`

 Once you have completed these steps, your repository will be ready to run the live demo!
-You just need to run the script at [`/src/live_webcam_capture.m`](/src/live_webcam_capture.m)
+You just need to run the script at [`/src/live_webcam_capture.m`](/src/live_webcam_capture.m).

+You can also run each of the individual trackers using the scripts found within their sub-folders.
+They are built to test on the OTB-2015 dataset, which you can download and place under `/src/data`.